 getNonce will invalidate the cached encoding and this will trigger a re-encode with the generated nonce when the Interest is sent.
 Otherwise, we need to force nonce generation in NFD somehow.

-Updated by Eric Newberry 7 months ago
+Updated by Eric Newberry over 1 year ago

 Junxiao Shi wrote in #note-9: